-Utilities: If there are overhead wires select a small- or mediumsized tree.
-For low wires, select a small tree, no taller than 25 feet at maturity.
-Situate the tree so it will not obstruct access to fire hydrants or obscure stop signs, and its roots will not interfere with underground utilities.
+Utilities: If there are overhead powerlines, select a small sized tree.
+Situate the tree so it will not obstruct vision at an intersection or access to fire hydrants or obscure stop signs, and its roots will not interfere with underground utilities.
+Please see the approved street tree list on the urban forestry website for species, appropriate for planting under powerlines.